Public SpeakingGrades 8 - 12

 About the Course

-Being able to speak in front of others is an important life skill!
-It can make the difference in getting a good job or promotion, and can make sharing your faith easier.
-Give your student these necessary skills by having them take speech now.
+Being able to speak in front of others is an important life skill.
 Speaking does not have to be stressful.
-Once you learn how to organize and write a speech, it is easier than many think.
-Or, if your student loves speaking already and always has a lot to say, this course can help them make what they say cohesive, organized, and intentional.
+Once students learn how to organize and write a speech, it is easier than many think.
+If your student loves speaking already, and always has a lot to say, this course can help them make what they say cohesive, organized, and intentional.
+Speech can count as an english/language arts credit for Indiana Core 40.

 In this course students learn how to write and deliver several different kinds of speeches, starting with simple ones, and moving to more advanced.
 Students will also develop the skill of being able to create a short speech quickly and on the spot.
 It can be done.
 Speaking skills can be developed and will help your student in many areas throughout life.
 This class is designed for students aged 12 and older.